Is America at risk of a bond market meltdown? This watchdog thinks so - KESQ

 “The danger, of course, is what the UK faced with former Prime Minister (Liz) Truss, where policymakers tried to take an action, and then there’s a market reaction to that action,” he told the newspaper, referring to the investor backlash against plans for unfunded tax cuts that forced Truss to resign after just 45 days in office.

 The US was “not there yet,” Swagel said.
 But as higher interest rates raise the cost of paying its creditors, on track to reach $1 trillion per year in 2026, bond markets could “snap back,” Swagel added.
-CNN has contacted the CBO for comment.
+The CBO told CNN it had no further comment beyond the Financial Times interview.

 Britain’s bond market rout in September 2022 offered a cautionary tale of what can go wrong when investors reject a government’s plan to borrow more.